Sigma BC 1609 Bike Computer Review

 Is it really weatherproof?
 Yes!
 I rode twice in heavy rain, and my Sigma BC1609 is still alive.
 Last winter I rode when it was -5 F (-20C), and was amazed to see the computer's display didn't completely freeze!
 The LCD did slow down considerably, though.

-Sigma BC 1609 Bike Computer is available at Amazon for about $30.
+Sigma BC 1609 Bike Computer is available at Amazon.

 i’m not impressed with this product one bit